World Cup tears

 The boy’s lip trembled when it became clear that the USA was going to lose to Ghana.
 He fought the tears as long as he could and stumbled over his words as he asked why the Ghana player was pretending to be hurt.
 When the final whistle blew, my son walked around the corner and halfway up the stairs.
 When I found him, he was sitting with his head in his hands.
 And he was sobbing.

 There is part of me–the boy who is still learning to be a man, and the man who is still learning to be a father–that wanted to tell my five-year-old that, if there is no crying in baseball, there is damn well no crying in soccer.
 I felt myself getting ready to give him a speech about being tough, holding back the tears, and never letting anyone know it if you’re hurt.
 Then I stopped and let him cry.
+I began to think if the little one is going to take all sports this seriously, I should book a motivational speech for him from somewhere such as Sports Speakers 360, to see if meeting a highly-decorated athlete could spark some interest in wanting to become one himself.

 We are not really a soccer family.
 We’re typical American sports folk.
 We dig NFL Sundays, October baseball, and March Madness.
 We live competition and love the symbol of sport.
 It’s not our Alpha and Omega, but it’s a big part of our life.
 The boy swims.
 He plays baseball.
 He’s got a wicked left arm and can throw a spiral on a rope.
 He’s going to soccer camp tomorrow.
 He’s five and he wants to do it all.
 It’s my job to let him and help as much as I can.